 - Identified and cataloged their core activities

 - Defined how the activities address the agency’s mission and ultimate goals

 - Selected a combination of metrics that would highlight the success and impact of each activity

 Based on these findings, we developed a measurement-driven performance management system, complete with a data collection tool and submission process.

 Once the system was up and running, we realized that creating the performance management system was just the first step.
 This was a major change for the organization, which previously responded to performance requests on a one-off basis and focused on providing effort-driven information about the amount of work being performed, not the impact of the activities.

-Using the following change management techniques outlined in a previous Nexight blog post, we worked with staff and leadership within the organization to ensure the long-term sustainability and success of the new system:
+Below is how we used change management techniques for this government client—working with staff and leadership—to ensure the long-term sustainability and success of the new system:

 Create a shared goal